xiaovhua/tenvoo/prepare/README.md

 | Row 6, Col 1   | Row 6, Col 2   |
 | Row 7, Col 1   | Row 7, Col 2   |

-The final output should match the directory format shown below.

 ---

 ### Data Directory Structure

-The dataset should be organized as follows:
+The final output should match the directory organized as follows:

 ```bash
 /your_dataset_root/